 For more information about VBACs and to find support visit JustMommies VBAC message board.

-Find resources and support you can trust and know that whether you deliver vaginally or via cesarean, the most important thing is the safety and health of the newborn and mother.
+Find resources and support you can trust.
+Know that whether you deliver vaginally or via cesarean, the most important thing is the safety and health of the newborn and mother.